 3.4 We only sell to customers in countries to which we can deliver.

 Please note our prices do not include taxes and duties applicable to your country.
 We can only sell physical products to customers in countries or states to which we can deliver.
 If we can’t deliver physical products to where you live, we will not accept your order.
 We are not responsible if you are unable to download our digital content, whether this is because of legal restrictions in the country or state in which you live, or otherwise.
 If we are aware that you will be unable for legal reasons to download any of our digital content, we will not accept your order for such content.

 4. Our products

 4.1 What we do and what we offer.
 We are a book publisher.
 As at the date of these terms (see the end of these terms to find out the date when they were last updated) we only publish one book – The Octunnumi Fosbit Files Prologue by Trevor Alan Foris – in printed book form only, together with an augmented reality app, which is currently available as a free download from the Apple App Store or Google Play.
 You can find out more information about our augmented reality app at our website at https://www.the- octunnumi.com/app-info.
-But we intend in the future to publish further books in the Octunnumi series and offer other products and content.
+The app is not compatible on all mobile devices, and we do not accept any responsibility for this should you be unable to access it.
+We intend in the future to publish further books in the Octunnumi series and offer other products and content.
 These terms will apply equally to such further products and content as they do to the products currently available from us.

 4.3 Products may vary slightly from their pictures.
 The images of the products on our website and social media accounts are for illustrative purposes only.
 Although we make every effort to display the colours accurately, we cannot guarantee that a device's display of the colours accurately reflects the colours of the products.
 Your product may vary slightly from those images.